SystemSpace/Compendium/compendium.rst

 What other kinds of drugs are in LFE?
   Not really my field, all I know of is Hn'sa which basically overloads the brain, causing it to operate faster but dangerously.
 It's been in the news a lot.

+Do people in LFE have to use the bathroom?
+  Depends on the species.
+Usually yes though.

 Will there be places to fix my mental illnesses/depression/unmotivation?
   I'm looking into that.
 And no, the transfer won't fix your soul.